vistara-apps/a1b7af7f-8102-466c-940b-fab89f66511e/README.md

 ## Support

-For support, email support@knowyourrightscard.com or create an issue in the GitHub repository.
+For support, please contact [support@knowyourrightscard.com] or create an issue in this repository.